ManojPrabhakar-dev/Career-Path/source/csharp_concepts_Level2.rst

 "*An interface includes the declarations of related functionalities*.
 *The entities that implement the interface must provide the implementation of declared functionalities*."

+**Why Use Interface ?**

+interfaces are a very logical way of grouping objects in terms of behavior.

+Using interface-based design concepts provides

+* loose coupling, component-based programming, easier maintainability, makes your code base more scalable and makes code reuse much more accessible because the implementation is separated from the interface.

+* Interfaces add a **plug and play** like architecture into your applications.

+* Interfaces help define a contract (agreement or blueprint), between your application and other objects.
+This indicates what sort of methods, properties, and events are exposed by an object.

+* When many components use the same interface it allows us to easily interchange one component for another which is using the same interface.
+  Dynamic programs begin to form easily from this.

 .. code-block:: c#
    :caption: Interface example (Implicit)